 The most important element of design that is absent from Clark's sketch is the shape of the hull.
 Evidently he had no reason to include it, but it has elicited numerous conjectures for many years.
 "The principal question seemed to be," Boss wrote, "What underwater shape would the keelboat have had to be able to go both up and down a river having shoal water and numerous sand bars?
 Should it be flatter or rounder?"20 Judging from incidents recorded in the journals, it was too rounded for safety, especially on the broad, deep waters of the lower Missouri.
 Four times between May 24 and July 26, 1804, the barge nearly rolled over–surely a terrifying prospect at the time.

 The captains' cabin (sometimes called the "cuddy cabin," although never by Lewis or Clark), situated on the after deck, contained two bunk-beds, a bench, a desk to hold a portable writing-desk with inkwell, shelves for the captains' library, and instruments such as the Hadley's quadrant (or octant) and sextant, Clark's two-pole chain, and the log line, reel and ship.
 The six cabin windows shown in Clark's sketch (Figure 2), three on each side, could be closed with sliding shutters on the inside.
 The three on the near side in the photo are obscured by the bundle of setting-poles.
-On June 21, 1804, the day that the men had to warp (see below, under "Sour Notes") the barge up some exceptionally rapid water, Clark reported that they accidentally broke one of the starboard windows (and lost some spare oars that were slung under the windows).
+On June 21, 1804, the day that the men had to warp (See Rowing, poling, towing below the barge up some exceptionally rapid water, Clark reported that they accidentally broke one of the starboard windows (and lost some spare oars that were slung under the windows).

 The cabin was topped by a quarterdeck shaded by an awning.
 This was the post of the helmsman, who was in control of the tiller, which was attached to the rudder.
 The rudder Clark showed in his sketch was rather small for a vessel of this size and design, if he drew it to scale—and Clark is believed to have been meticulous about such details.
 It might have been adequate when going against the current, but during the 43-day downriver voyage in the spring of 1805 it could have made steering sluggish.